Booth Plan Submission

 • Who will be affected by your work and at most risk?

-• Who nare your employees, contractors or exhibitors on or near your stand?
+• Who nare your employees, contractors or exhibitors on or near your booth?

 • How will your visitors be affected?